maoyuans/maoyuans.github.io/misc/people.md

 # People

 I like people.
-Here are some people I especially like, in no particular order.
+Here are some people I especially like, non-exhaustive, and in no particular order.

 ## Friends